meerkat-manor/PeterDocs/README.md

 ## Background

-The script was born out a necessity to transfer a large volume of photographs from a media server to cloud backup.
+The script was born out of necessity to transfer a large volume of photographs from a media server to cloud storage.
+Commonly photographs are stored in many folders and can be large in number and size because of the increased resolution of digital cameras.

 ## Usage

 Packages source folder contents into a 7ZIP file, adding a reconciliation file to the 7ZIP file and then encrypting the contents.
 Send

-* this script
+* this script or instructions on where to get the script
 * the 7ZIP package file
 * plus optional Secret File ( if using Recipient Key ) to the target or recipient.